1. Turf farm sells grass like never before!

 It’s as simple as this.

-John was asked many years ago to devise a way to increase the Society’s home loans and upon recognizing that most banks ran the same type of offers and marketing campaigns, he suggested that the Greater “think outside the square” and do something completely different.
+John was asked many years ago to consider ways to increase the Society’s home loans and upon recognising that most banks ran the same type of offers and marketing campaigns, he suggested that the Greater “think outside the square” and do something completely different.

 This resulted in launching a “value-add” offer of rewarding home loan customers with a free holiday – and the promotion proved to be probably the most successful financial institution marketing concept ever in Australia!